-This article is part of a series about key science policy issues.
-Please use these articles to become an informed voter, ask political candidates about the issues, and put every candidate on record about science.
+The Unfortunate Withdrawal of the US from the Paris Agreement is part of a series of articles about key science policy issues.
+Please use these to become an informed voter, ask political candidates about the issues, and put every candidate on record about science.

 In December 2015, parties of the UNFCCC (United Nation Framework Convention on Climate Change) gathered at the twenty-first Conference of Parties (COP21) in Paris to create a new international deal to mitigate climate change, called the Paris Agreement.
 Its ultimate goal was to keep the rise in average surface temperature below 2 degrees Celsius—which is still above preindustrial levels—and to give support to associated countries in dealing with the consequences of climate change.
 During COP21, 195 countries signed the deal, and by the end of 2016 it was stronger due to this high number of signatures and ratifications by nations around the world.
 However, by 2019 this number decreased to 185, representing the governments that have maintained their initial positions and officially ratified the agreement.

 Ask a candidate: What is your position on the use of fossil fuels versus renewable energy?